wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/ms-graph-module.rst

 - secureScores: The tenant's security score per day, at the tenant and control level.
 - cases/eDiscoveryCases: Contains custodians, searches, and review sets from Microsoft Purview eDiscovery Premium.

-For the deviceManagement resource, this includes the following relationships:
+For the ``deviceManagement`` resource, the configuration includes the following relationships:

 - auditEvents: Audit logs include a record of activities that generate a change in Microsoft Intune.
 - managedDevices: List of devices managed by Microsoft Intune.